Cloud firms take aim at Amazon with data pricing pact

-The Bandwidth Alliance, as the group calls itself, launched on Wednesday and includes large cloud computing firms such as Alphabet Inc’s Google Cloud, Microsoft Corp’s Azure and International Business Machines’ IBM Cloud, as well independent firms such as Digital Ocean, Backblaze and Packet.
+The Bandwidth Alliance, as the group calls itself, launched on Wednesday and includes large cloud computing firms such as Microsoft Corp’s Azure and International Business Machines’ IBM Cloud, as well independent firms such as Digital Ocean, Backblaze and Packet.

 The group aims to lure customers away from AWS - the biggest cloud computing provider with $17.5 billion in revenue last year - by challenging the AWS practice of allowing customers to move data into the AWS cloud for free but charging to move that data out.